frankvanbokhoven/Bitcoin-3/Bitcoin3.Bench/README.md

-# NBitcoin.Bench
+# Bitcoin3.Bench

-This project use BenchmarkDotnet to measure performance of parts of NBitcoin implementation.
+This project use BenchmarkDotnet to measure performance of parts of Bitcoin3 implementation.

 You can generate flamegraph to view with Perfview on Windows with the following command:
 ```powershell